Here’s an in-depth look at the different types of transcription – verbatim, intelligent, and edited – and what the differences mean for you.

 During medical transcription, it is imperative that the correct meaning from a doctor’s dictation is transcribed accurately into text.

-Sentences should make sense and filler words should be removed to increase ease of reading, however, the message must not be changed.
+Sentences should make sense and filler words should be removed to increase ease of reading, but the message must not be changed.

 An incorrect transcription of a treatment plan would have very serious ramifications.